hack3n/qr-exfil/README.md

 It's web-based, circumventing client-side security controls such as AV/EDR or application control, and usually performant enough to transfer moderately large files (50MB) in a reasonable amount of time (a few hours).

 ### Installation
+What you need:
+ - Some kind of desktop session on a remote machine

+If you need to transfer files from a restricted physical machine as well:
+ - A laptop to receive
+ - USB video capture card
+ - HDMI cable

 ```bash
 git clone https://github.com/hack3n/qr-exfil